BIGJRA/BIGJRA.github.io/rejuv.md

 Head back out, but when you reach a fork, head left and go up the stairs here to get onto the area where Karen and Karrina are fighting.

 Gang Leader Karrina (Blessed Field)
--   Musharna, Level 84. @ Amplified Rock.
+-   Musharna, Level 84. @ Amplifield Rock.
     -   Gravity
     -   Dazzling Gleam
     -   Psyshock